picocom

 C-r Receive (download) a file.
 See SENDING AND RECEIVING FILES below.

-modified online (through commands) are shown, not those that can only be set at the command-line.
-See DISPLAY OF OPTIONS AND PORT SETTINGS for
+commands) are shown, not those that can only be set at the command-line.
+See DISPLAY OF OPTIONS AND PORT SETTINGS for details.

 C-h or C-k